Pachomius the Great: Life

+Pachomian monasteries

 Rule of St. Pachomius

-Pachomius was the first to set down a written rule.
+Pachomius was the first to set down a written monastic rule.
 The first rule was composed of prayers generally known and in general use, such as the Lord's Prayer.
 The monks were to pray them every day.
 As the community developed, the rules were elaborated with precepts taken from the Bible.
 He drew up a rule which made things easier for the less proficient, but did not check the most extreme asceticism in the more proficient.
 The Rule sought to balance prayer with work, the communal life with solitude.
 The day was organised around the liturgy, with time for manual work and devotional reading.

 Fasts and work were apportioned according to the individual's strength.
 Each monk received the same food and clothing.
 Common meals were provided, but those who wished to absent themselves from them were encouraged to do so, and bread, salt, and water were placed in their cells.
 In the Pachomian monasteries it was left very much to the individual taste of each monk to fix the order of life for himself.
 Thus the hours for meals and the extent of his fasting were settled by him alone, he might eat with the others in common or have bread and salt provided in his own cell every day or every second day.

 His rule was translated into Latin by Jerome.
 Honoratus of Lérins followed the Rule of St. Pachomius.
 Basil the Great and Benedict of Nursia adapted and incorporated parts of it in their rules.

 Death and legacy

-Pachomius continued as abbot to the cenobites for some forty years.
+Pachomius continued as abbot to the cenobites for some thirty years.
 During an epidemic (probably plague), Pachomius called the monks, strengthened their faith, and failed to appoint his successor.
 Pachomius then died on 14 Pashons, 64 AM (9 May 348 AD).

 By the time Pachomius died, eight monasteries and several hundred monks followed his guidance.
 Within a generation, cenobic practices spread from Egypt to Palestine and the Judean Desert, Syria, North Africa and eventually Western Europe.
 The number of monks, rather than the number of monasteries, may have reached 7000.

 His reputation as a holy man has endured.
 As mentioned above, several liturgical calendars commemorate Pachomius.
 Among many miracles attributed to Pachomius, that though he had never learned the Greek or Latin tongues, he sometimes miraculously spoke them.
 Pachomius is also credited with being the first Christian to use and recommend use of a prayer rope.

-Coptic literature

-Examples of purely Coptic literature are the works of Anthony the Great and Pachomius, who spoke only Coptic, and the sermons and preachings of Shenoute the Great, who chose to write only in Coptic.